yangkevin2/doc-story-generation/README.md

 Once you have a key, you can specify `--alpa-url https://opt.alpa.ai --alpa-key YOUR_KEY` in the main story command below.

-#### 2. Self-Serve (fast + high-quality; need a lot of compute)
+#### 2. Self-Serve (faster + high-quality; need a lot of compute)

 If you have the compute, you can request the weights from Meta (https://forms.gle/BDB2i44QwCr2mCJN6) and serve it yourself using Alpa.
-This is the best (fastest-running + high-quality) option if you can do it.
+This is the best (high-quality and reasonable speed) option if you can do it.

 Follow the installation and serving instructions at https://alpa.ai/install.html and https://alpa.ai/tutorials/opt_serving.html respectively.
 The newest version of Alpa should work, but we also froze the version we used at https://github.com/yangkevin2/doc-alpa in case it's useful.

 Once you have it set up, specify `--alpa-url YOUR_SERVER_URL` in the main story command below (e.g., in the format `http://0.0.0.0:8001`).

 Alternatively you can use a smaller OPT model, though this will result in noticeably worse quality.
-Very small models could also lead to crashes since we didn't extensively test the edge cases where all the generated continuations get rejected by our filters (you can set `--skip-threshold -10000` to avoid this happening).

-#### 3. GPT3-175B (easy to get started; worse quality)
+#### 3. GPT3-175B (easiest to get started and fastest; worse quality)

 Just use GPT3-175B instead, which means turning off our detailed controller.
-You will on average get noticeably worse faithfulness to the plan/outline.
+You will on average get noticeably worse faithfulness to the plan/outline, but it'll be quite a bit faster.

 To do this, set `--extension-method gpt3` in the main story command below.
+This will use the base `davinci` model (i.e., not one of the instruction-tuned GPT3.5/GPT4 models, which use a different prompting interface and aren't currently supported; these instruction-tuned models also often write in a somewhat different style).

 It's not too expensive as far as the GPT3 API is concerned; you'll probably spend less than a dollar over the course of the story.